syedshazli/syedshazli.github.io/src/data/blog/posts/defensiveProgramming.md

 Given that I was working in C, an error was not thrown to me, and I was confused as to why I was getting wacky outputs.
 In reality, what was happening was that 'b' was initialized to a value of 6, while 'a' was left uninitialized.

 This mean when we went into the 'add' function, we were trying to add a integer of the value 6 with an integer that held no value!
 I spent at least 15 minutes tracking this bug down, as I was very confused.
-## The Benefit of Defensive Programming
+## The Benefit of Being Thorough

 If only there was an easier way for errors like this to be seen by me!
 And the truth is, there is!
-This is the premise of what some call 'defensive programming.'
-The idea is to validate inputs and outputs and do rigorous checking before and after doing important work with your data.
+This is the premise of what some call 'treat all warnings as errors.'
+The idea is to allow your compiler to be as thorough as possible in checking your code, throwing any warnings out there for you to see.
+It is the programmers choice to ignore these warnings, but for the most part, it is usually a good idea to address them.
+Additionally, when writing code yourself, it's equally as important to sanitize your inputs and outputs to some degree, as explained in the next section.

-Defensive programming will allow you to clearly view errors in your code that otherwise wouldn't have been thrown by the compiler, and can save you loads of time.
+Being thorough will allow you to clearly view errors in your code that otherwise wouldn't have been thrown by the compiler, and can save you loads of time.
 For example, it is (mostly) common practice to not check if the return type of 'malloc' returned a nullptr.
 But if 'malloc' really did return a null pointer for whatever reason, you would be left scratching your head for some time!

-Of course, defensive programming is more than just rigorous checking in the code itself.
+Of course, being thorough is more than just rigorous checking in the code itself.
 You can also implement workflows such as 'treat all warnings as errors' or enabling warnings to show up in compilation.

 In my case, I compiled as
 ```bash